Surf's Up (album): Production and style

 The artwork of Surf's Up is based on the sculpture "End of the Trail" by James Earle Fraser.

 Surf's Up was recorded between January and July 1971, excluding a few tracks.
 (Note: "Surf's Up" (portions recorded in 1966), "Take a Load Off Your Feet" (portions recorded in January 1970), "Til I Die" (portions recorded in August 1970), and "Student Demonstration Time" (portions recorded in November 1970).)
 After the release of Sunflower, band engineer Stephen Desper assembled a collection of songs consisting mostly of outtakes deemed suitable for a follow-up LP, which he labelled "Second Brother Album".
 (Note: These songs were "Loop de Loop", "Susie Cincinnati", "San Miguel", "H.E.L.P.
 Is On the Way", "Take a Load Off Your Feet", "Carnival", "I Just Got My Pay", "Good Time", "Big Sur", "Lady", "When Girls Get Together", "Lookin' at Tomorrow", and "Til I Die".)
 Rieley later called these selections "forgettable" and said that he was "totally perplexed ...
 I met with [Warner executive] Mo Ostin, a true Brian Wilson fan, at Warner Bros., who listened to the songs, and he declared: 'No way.'"

-Rieley encouraged them to write songs with more socially conscious and topical lyrics, although he stated in a 2013 interview, "It was not part of a master plan. ...
-We never had any 'What are we gonna write about?' meeting.
+Rieley encouraged the band to write songs with more socially conscious and topical lyrics, although he stated in a 2013 interview that they "never had any 'What are we gonna write about?' meeting.
 Never once did anything like that ever occur."
-He assigned the project the brief working title of Landlocked to represent "a demarcation line, separating striped-shirted bullshit that had become irrelevant, an object of public scorn, from artistry, creativity and great new songs."
+He assigned the project the working title of Landlocked to represent "a demarcation line, separating striped-shirted bullshit that had become irrelevant, an object of public scorn, from artistry, creativity and great new songs."
 An album cover was designed with this title, featuring white sans-serif letters printed atop a photograph of a dark field.
 (Note: It was long thought that Landlocked was a complete album that was scrapped by the Beach Boys in between Sunflower and Surf's Up, but this was not true.
 Writing in The Beach Boys: The Definitive Diary, Keith Badman states that Landlocked was nothing more than a provisional title for Surf's Up, and in a February 1970 interview, the group referred to the Second Brother Album acetate as tracks that "might be on an album, but it's not a new album".)